govarguz/MATCHS/README.md

 MATCHS in E++
 ==============

+Method for AdapTive and Concurrent Heterogeneous Simulation (MATCHS) has been implemented in ESPResSo++.
 ESPResSo++ is an extensible, flexible, fast and parallel simulation software for soft matter research.
-It is a highly versatile software package for the scientific simulation and analysis of coarse-grained atomistic or bead-spring models as they are used in soft matter research.
-ESPResSo and ESPResSo++ have common roots and share parts of the developer/user community.
-However their development is independent and they are different software packages.
-ESPResSo++ is free, open-source software published under the GNU General Public License (GPL).
+ESPResSo++ and MATCHS make heterogeneous simulation efficient in terms of computational resources.
+Both are open-source software published under the GNU General Public License
+(GPL).

 QUICKSTART: